 If you’re considering some new plastic, it’s important to note that finding the right credit card for you hinges largely on your financial well-being and spending habits.
 Rewards credit cards, for instance, are best suited to people who don’t revolve a balance since they tend to carry higher annual percentage rates and you don’t want to lose any points, miles or cash back you earn to interest.
 Some may carry annual fees, too, that only big spenders will recoup.

 No matter what card you are considering, be sure to read the terms and conditions carefully before filling out any applications.
 And be sure to check your credit score, too, since its status will effect what offers you may or may not qualify for.
-You can see where you currently stand by viewing your two free credit scores, updated each month, on Credit.com.
+You can see where you currently stand by viewing your two free credit scores, updated every 14 days, on Credit.com.